aawaheed/magic/README.md

 ![Executing Python from Magic Cloud](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/assets/images/executing-python-code.png)

-**NOTICE** - You _obviously_ have to be logged in as root to generate and execute both Python scripts, Terminal scripts, and C# extensions.
+**NOTICE** - You _obviously_ have to be logged in as root to generate and execute both Python scripts, Terminal scripts, and to create C# extensions.
 Magic has a unique security model however, that eliminates entire _axioms_ of security-related _"holes"_.

 ## Deploy anywhere